dd32/td-gh-ex/readme.txt

 Please note that changing the colors of the theme can affect accessibility.

 == Change log ==

+Version 3.4, 2018-10-19
+Housekeeping: Updated links.
+Updated credits in the readme file.
+CSS and PHP code style changes according to WordPress coding standards.
+Removed the JavaScript in navigation.js that added the screen reader text to the tag cloud and the alt text to the featured images, since this has been fixed in WordPress core.
+Fixed a problemw with a font not loading in the new editor.

 Version 3.3, 2018-10-06
 Corrected the position of the category and portfolio icons.